Gruntrexpewrus/FromQCtoQML/README.md

 # What you find
 Every free file is named accordingly to the chapter it belongs in the text. <br>
 Regarding the folders:
 * *ExperimentsPennyLane*: Here the reader may find all the notebooks containing the round of experiments discussed in the last Chapter of the thesis text.
+In the text is referred as *FinalExperiments*.
 * *2021-QiskitAfricaQChallenge_Mentor*: the reader finds here the notebooks for the Africa events mentored by me (period 8-21 September 2021).
 The solution notebooks features implemented author's solutions (I had access well before the challenge to prepare for mentoring the students) along some proposed personal solutions.
 * *2021-QiskitGlobalChallenge_Competitor*: the reader may find here the original solutions authored by me for the IBM Global Quantum Challenge 2021 where I resulted as a top scorer globally.
 For some problems during the event the time limit was taken out, so the top score was ten shared with a series of other competitors that reached the same result.
 * *2021-QiskitSummerSchool_Student*: the reader may find here the original solutions authored by me for the Qiskit Summer School of 2021.
 There are 5 labs and, reaching the maximum grade, I was awarded an excellence diploma for the school.